-Luckily, there are a lot of tools out there that can help us get more organized.
-In this post, we'll go through 11 of our favorite tools for organizing your inbox.
+Luckily, there are a lot of tools and free apps for startups that can help us get more organized.
+In this post, we'll go through 13 of our favorite tools for organizing your inbox.
 Try 'em out, and help pave your own way to a more productive and less stressful email experience.

 The first step to relieving your inbox from all that email is to unsubscribe from all the newsletters you've subscribed to over the years.
 But unsubscribing manually from tens, maybe hundreds of newsletters would take forever.

 Enter Unroll.me, a free tool that lets you mass unsubscribe from all the newsletters you don't read.
 You can either wipe the slate clean and unsubscribe from everything at once, or you can pick and choose.

 Here's another simple but useful tool, this time for reminding you -- and even your clients, if you want -- to follow up on specific emails.

 Here's how it works: Compose an email, and then include [any time]@followupthen.com in the "Bcc," "Cc," or "To" fields of your email.
 The "

 What happens to that email when you click "send" depends on where you put that @followupthen.com email address:

 - Bcc: You'll get a follow-up regarding the email (without bothering the original recipient).

 - Cc: The tool will schedule a reminder for you and the recipient.

 - To: The tool will send an email to your future self.